Lo Siento (Super Junior song)

-"Lo Siento" is a trilingual song that was recorded by South Korean boy band Super Junior.
+"Lo Siento" (I'm Sorry) is a trilingual song that was recorded by South Korean boy band Super Junior.
 The song features Dominican-American singer Leslie Grace and producers Play-N-Skillz; it was released on Replay (2018), a repackaged version of the band's eighth studio album Play (2017).
 SM Entertainment, Label SJ and iriver released the track as the album's lead single on April 12, 2018.
 Daniel "Obi" Klein, Charli Taft, Andreas Oberg, and Juan "Play" and Oscar "Skillz" Salinas composed the song, and its lyrics were written in Korean, Spanish and English by Kenzie, Mario Caceres, Yasmil Marrufo, Grace, as well as Super Junior members Heechul and Eunhyuk.
 The song describes love at first sight; it marks the band's first collaboration with foreign artists and their first venture into Latin pop.

 A version of the song featuring Kard instead of Grace was released on the digital-download version of Replay.
 In South Korea, Kard members Somin and Jiwoo promoted the song with Super Junior.
 A remixed version by Play-N-Skillz was released on the band's Latin-pop extended play (EP) One More Time in October 2018.
 "Lo Siento" became the first song by a Korean singer to chart on the Latin Digital Song Sales chart published by Billboard, debuting at number 13.
 It also won the Best Collaboration award at the 2018 edition of the Nickelodeon Mexico Kids' Choice Awards.

 Lee Gi-baek directed the song's accompanying music video, which premiered the same day as the song's release.
 It was viewed over 20 million times on YouTube in the month after its release.
 Super Junior performed the song at KCON 2018 NY music festival and as part of their world tour Super Show 7, in which Grace appeared on its Latin-American leg.